 Giant vegetable competition

-Colossal cabbages, monumental marrows and tremendous tomatoes – we are looking forward to another gargantuan battle for top titles in this year’s giant vegetable competition.
+Colossal cabbages, monumental marrows and tremendous tomatoes – we are looking forward to another gargantuan battle for top titles in the 2017 NEHS giant vegetable competition.

-There are 13 monster classes for the heaviest and the longest, including pumpkin, marrow, parsnip, leek, cabbage, potato, beetroot, carrot, rhubarb, runner bean and cucumber.
+There are 13 expert classes for the heaviest and the longest, including pumpkin, marrow, parsnip, leek, cabbage, potato, beetroot, carrot, rhubarb, runner bean and cucumber.

-Don’t miss the world record weigh-in for giant onions and Gigantomo tomatoes at 12 noon on Friday 16 September.
+Don’t miss the world record weigh-in for giant onions at 12 noon on Friday 15 September.

 The giant vegetable competition can be found in The Gardening Hall.